Package 'QTLExperiment'

 Value

 For feature_id, a vector is returned containing the name of the feature tested in each association.
-For feature_id<-, a modified object is returned with the updated feature_ids in rowData, int_rowData, and in the row.names of the QTLExperiment object.
+For feature_id<-, a modified object is returned with the updated feature_ids in rowData, and in the row.names of the QTLExperiment object.
 For variant_id, a vector is returned containing the name of the variant tested in each association.
-For variant_id<-, a modified object is returned with the updated variant_ids in rowData, int_rowData, and in the row.names of the QTLExperiment object.
+For variant_id<-, a modified object is returned with the updated variant_ids in rowData, and in the row.names of the QTLExperiment object.

 Available methods

-Get or set the feature (e.g. gene, metabolite) names.
+Get the feature names.

-Get or set the variant (i.e. SNP) names.
+Get the variant names.

 Author(s)